top of page

 Nearly 130 years ago, the Sisters of Saint Dominic first arrived in Blauvelt.
 Since then, they have impacted Rockland County and beyond by spreading God's love and bringing hope and mercy to those in need.
-While our ministries have changed throughout the years, our dedication to the Dominican Mission has never wavered.
+While their ministries have changed throughout the years, their dedication to the Dominican Mission has never wavered.

 Learn the Story of our History and Heritage

 Origins of the Dominican Order: Since the founding of the Order of Preachers (Dominicans) in 1216, women and men have lived their lives with compassion, a burning desire to search for truth, and a vow to follow in the footsteps of St. Dominic, who set the world afire through preaching and reaching out to people in need.

 Mother Mary Ann and the Founding Sisters of Saint Dominic: Like St. Dominic, Mother Mary Ann Sammon was a woman with a love for God and God’s children.
 After immigrating to New York from Ireland, she entered a Dominican Convent in New York City in 1869.
 These sisters came to New York from Bavaria to open a school for the children of German immigrants.
 After witnessing many children on the streets, Mother Mary Ann, an orphan herself, recognized the need for a home for these children outside of New York City.
 Mother Mary Ann searched for a location for the home and found one in Blauveltville, New York.
 After purchasing a house there in 1878, Mother Mary Ann and the Sisters of Saint Dominic would continue to spread God’s love and compassion across Rockland County and beyond.